 The Ghost of Charity Alden is a story of an odd kind love between a dead girl and a guy who's not sure he wants to face life, between a desperately lonely girl and a guy who wants little but to be left alone with his grief.

-Charity is available from goodreads or directly from Amazon, a Kindle edition here and a paperback edition here.
+Charity is available from Amazon, a Kindle edition here and a paperback edition here.

 Virginia has a bit of something for everyone.
 First, a bit of history: It's about a real girl named Virginia Dare who was born in 1587 on Roanoke Island off the coast of what's now North Carolina—the first child born of English parents in North America.
 And there's mystery too—no one knows what happened to Virginia or anyone else from what came to be known as The Lost Colony.
 A lot of Virginia is based on what little is known about the Lost Colony, as well as on some interesting historical speculations about what happened to it.
 For sci-fi fans, Virginia has some good, old-fashioned, time-travelry and there's a bit of mayhem for the adventurers.
 And no story about a girl out of legend would be complete without a little romance…